jostbr/F12017-RND/README.md

 Feel free to change some of the parameters to see how they affect the results.
-In particular, the parameter p_fail (describing the probability that an upgrade will fail on its first attempt before any wuality control extra upgrades are applied) is rather uncertain, but must be larger or equal to 0.375 and is most likely not larger than 0.5.
+In particular, the parameter p_fail (describing the probability that an upgrade will fail on its first attempt before any quality control extra upgrades are applied) is the only uncertain parameter in the simulation.
+Based on the wuality control upgrades reducing failure probability by 0.075, it seems like p_fail must at least be 0.375 and is most likely not larger than 0.5.
 Below is and example result of the simulation:

 ![Visualization of R&D simulation](results_visual.png)